 Major search engines such as Google and Facebook go to great lengths to try to shut down the practice of “flooding” with moderate success.
 But some still get through.
 When people find out that a company is posting fake customer reviews, it can make Google reputation management a lot more difficult.

 Businesses can face steep fines for posting fake reviews about themselves.
 For example, in March this year, the FTC fined a car dealership group more than $3.6 million dollars.
 But more importantly, a loss of reputation integrity can have severe financial consequences.
 It breaks consumer trust and no level of Google reputation management can get that back.

-Unethical Practices Don’t Pay Off
+Unethical Business Practices Don’t Pay Off

 Posting fake reviews isn’t the only unethical practice.
 “Pathing” — soliciting and streaming reviews only from happy customers — is another tactic that misrepresents customers’ experience.
-Offering customer incentives for positive reviews is another common practice that is highly unethical and results in a very biased representation.
-(Incentives can be anything from a discount on services to free products or prizes.)
+Offering customer incentives for positive business reviews is another common practice that is highly unethical and results in a very biased representation.
+Incentives can be anything from a discount on services to free products or prizes.

-The goal for companies looking to maintain reputation integrity should be to offer a balanced, accurate representation of their level of customer service.
+The goal for companies looking to maintain honest Google reputation management should be to offer a balanced, accurate representation of their level of customer service.
 To do this, it’s essential to ask for reviews from every customer — not just the satisfied ones, but the unhappy customers too.

-The more reviews you have, the less an occasional bad one will affect your ratings and rankings.
+The more reviews you have, the less an occasional bad one will affect your ratings and SERP rankings.
 Google uses the arithmetic average to determine ratings.
 They simply add the number of stars together and divide by the number of reviews.
 So if you have nine 5-star reviews and one 1-star review, you’ll still have a 4.6 average — which is not only high, it’s believable.

 What’s more, negative reviews can shed light on service issues or recurring complaints, enabling you to take swift action to improve the customer experience.